Please take a look at the following frequently asked questions:

 How much has been raised over the years?

-The Pepper Foundation has raised around £2,000,000 through fundraising activities and donations.
-In 2013 the Foundation celebrated 25 years of fundraising through the Pepper Shows, in recognition of which Pepper patron Robert Breakwell was nominated for and received, the ITV Anglia Local Hero Award.
+The Pepper Foundation has raised well over £2,000,000 through fundraising activities and donations.
+In 2018 the Foundation celebrates 30 years of fundraising through the Pepper Shows.
+In 2013, in recognition of his contributions through the shows, Pepper patron Robert Breakwell was nominated for and received, the ITV Anglia Local Hero Award.
 He went on to represent the Anglia region at the national Pride of Britain Awards.

 How much needs to be raised annually to pay for the nursing service?

-We need to raise a minimum of £450,000 every year to keep the Pepper Nurses on the road.
-The nursing service only receives 20% from statutory sources, the remaining 80% (£320,000) has to come from the fundraising efforts of individuals, community groups, businesses, trusts, schools, fundraising events and from gifts and legacies.
-In 2014 Pepper funded the recruitment of an additional clinical nurse who joined the existing team in January 2015, so that the service can reach even more patients in Bucks and Herts.
+In the current financial year, it is anticipated that the nursing service costs will be £450,000+.
+The nursing service currently only receives 20% from statutory sources, the remaining 80% (£320,000) has to come from the fundraising efforts of individuals, community groups, businesses, trusts, schools, fundraising events and from gifts and legacies.
+Any gift you choose to make will help Pepper to continue supporting the vital work of the Pepper nurses in the local area.